-These come from certain areas of Louisiana/Texas and are thought by many to be an intergrade between cornsnakes and emoryi dark browns and grays and can look somewhat like very dark anerythristics.
+These come from certain areas of Louisiana and Texas, and are thought by many to be an intergrade of cornsnakes and emoryi ratsnakes.
+The new classification, which separates Elaphe into Pantherophis, considers them a separate species: Pantherophis slowinskii.
+Colors are in dark browns and grays and can look somewhat like very dark anerythristics.
 Cornsnakes cannot be het for Kisatchie.